Rice flour: By milling methods

 Different milling methods also produce different types of rice flour.
 Rice flour can be dry-milled from dry rice grains, or wet-milled from rice grains that were soaked in water prior to milling.
-Usually, "rice flour" refers dry-milled rice flour (건식 쌀가루), which can be stored on a shelf.
+Usually, "rice flour" refers to dry-milled rice flour (건식 쌀가루), which can be stored on a shelf.
 In Korea, wet-milled rice flour (습식 쌀가루) is made from rice that was soaked in water, drained, ground using a stone-mill, and then optionally sifted.
 Like moderately moist sand, wet-milled rice flour forms an easily breakable lump when squeezed with hand.
 It is usually stored in freezer.
 In the Philippines, rice flour is not traditionally prepared dry.
 Rather it is made by first soaking uncooked glutinous rice overnight (usually allowing it to slightly ferment) then grinding the results (traditionally with stone mills) into a rich and smooth viscous rice dough known as galapóng.